graydot/potter/docs/SETUP_GITHUB_RELEASES.md

 - File hosting
 - User downloads

-Your users will be able to download Rephrasely directly from your GitHub Releases page! 🚀
+Your users will be able to download Potter directly from your GitHub Releases page! 🚀